Towerism/csce438-hw4/README.md

 connect from different machines, but master and all of its workers must all be on the same machine.

+NB: When running on lenss-comp servers, we assume that master and workers run on lenss-comp1.

 # Architecture
 We use a master-slave architecture.
 Several workers connect with a single master.
 Clients connect to the master which load balances the connections across